 Makeup Removing Pads: Arcona Triad Pads.
 These are absolutely a desert island beauty product for me.
 They remove every last dot and smear of makeup, and tone the skin without drying it out.
 They have a good skinfeel, if that’s a word — they leave your face feeling squeaky clean but not sucked dry.
 I had listed a First Aid Beauty runner up here because they cost less, but, after trying them for a few months and returning to Arcona there simply is no comparison.

 Serum: Vintner’s Daughter Active Botanical Serum.
-I was a huge fan of Ole Henriksen’s Truth Serum for months and months — so much so that I think I might have come off as a weird evangelist — and I still believe it’s an exceptional product because: Holy cow.
+I was a huge fan of Ole Henriksen’s Truth Serum for months and months — so much so that I think I might have come off as a weird evangelist — and I still believe it’s an exceptional product because, as I’ve written previously on the subject: Holy cow.
 This magic tincture completely changed my skin.
 Next to those m61 power peel pads, these are my holy grail product.
 What is it?
 “A powerful antiaging serum formulated with vitamin C and collagen for brightening and all-day hydration.”
 What does it do?
 It instantly plumps and revives the skin — you can actually see the difference before and after.
 Your skin looks fuller, brighter, younger IMMEDIATELY.
-I have bought bottles of this for several of my friends — I’m an evangelist now!
+I have bought bottles of this for several of my friends!

 BUT.
 As of February 2019, I have ben testing Vintner’s Daughter’s heavily-touted active botanical serum and I have to say I have switched teams.
-It is extremely expensive and heavily perfumed — two factors worth considering and contending with — but it somehow completely cleared up the sporadic breakouts I’ve been struggling with for the last two years (basically, since around the time I got pregnant).
-My skin is brighter, more even in complexion, younger-looking.
-And, most importantly to me: it is blemish-free.
+It is extremely expensive and heavily perfumed — two factors worth considering and contending with — but it somehow completely cleared up the sporadic breakouts I’ve been struggling with for the last two years (basically, since around the time I got pregnant with my first).
+My skin is brighter, more even in complexion, younger-looking–and, most importantly to me: blemish-free.
 I still think Ole Henriksen’s formula delivers more of an instant fix; you apply it and your skin is plump, refreshed, bright.
 Vintner’s Daughter is more of a slow transition.
 Both are excellent depending on what you are looking for.

 Skin Cleanser: Tata Harper Regenerating Cleanser.
 For years, I tried dozens of skincare products but always returned to my unsexy Proactiv Cleanser, which I’d used since I was about 14 — I liked it because my skin was always blemish-free while using it, but it’s super harsh and drying.
 Then I discovered Tata Harper’s cleanser and my life changed.
 This stuff is AMAZING.
 The secret is to exfoliate with it for 1-2 minutes every morning; your skin is gleaming and clean as can be, but without dryness or irritation.
 It’s somehow powerful and gentle at the same time!
 I absolutely love it.
 Prior to applying the cleanser, I use micellar water to remove makeup — I like Dior’s LIFE Micellar Water, Bioderma, and Garnier.
 Dior’s formula smells lovely, but is not worth the exorbitant cost in that it achieves the exact same result as Bioderma and Garnier.